OSLC/developing-oslc-applications/_harp/iotp_adaptor/toolchain-model.md

 For example, here's the dialog RDNG uses to create an implementedBy link from a Requirement to an IoT Platform resource.
 If we select create a new, there's no way for RDNG to say what kind of IoT Platform resource to create, and therefore no way to specify which creation dialog to get.

-An easy way to solve this is to provide only a single creation dialog, and add an HTML select element to select the kind of resource to create in the CE4IoTConnector creation dialog itself.
+An easy way to solve this is to provide only a single creation dialog, and add an HTML select element to select the kind of resource to create in the iotp-adaptor creation dialog itself.

 ```
   <body style="padding: 10px;">